Typee-Language/Typee/develoment-framework.md

 ## A four-steps installation

-To modify Typhon, you will need to install:
+To modify Typee, you will need to install:
 - Eclipse, the development framework;
 - Java, the language Eclipse has been developped with;
 - PyDev, the Eclipse plug-in to develop in Python;